emartech/escher-js/README.md

 The algorithm is based on [Amazon's _AWS Signature Version 4_](http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html), but we have generalized and extended it.

 More details are available at our [Escher documentation site](http://escherauth.io/).

+## Development

+The [Test Cases](https://github.com/EscherAuth/test-cases) are included as git submodule.

+Don't forget to use the `git pull --recurse-submodules` and the `git clone --recurse-submodules` to pull and clone the remote repository.